srobo/team-emails/SR2023/2022-11-23-cancel-london-december-tech-day.md

 planned which will take place here.
 Note that your team may only speak in the voice channel if either you, or another parent / guardian is around.

-We look forward to seeing you all then!
+We hope to see you all then.

 -- the Competition Team